Best Things to do in Valencia in a 3-Day Itinerary

 Day 2.
 City of Arts and Sciences

-The City of Arts and Sciences is, without a doubt, a place that you have to know about Valencia.
+The City of Arts and Sciences is, without a doubt, a place you must visit in Valencia.

-Although you cannot pay for the entrance to the different facilities even if you wanted to, it is a place that you have to visit for its architecture and modernism.
-It is a symbol of Valencia.
+Although you cannot or wanted pay for the entrance to the different facilities, it is a place that you have to visit for its architecture and modernism.
+And because it is a symbol of the city of Valencia.

-I leave you a photo day and night so you can see it.
-It is worth a visit at any time of the day !!!
+I will leave you a photo day and night so you can see it.
+It is worth a visit at any time of the day!!!

 The Oceanografic